 I wasn’t really sure if it was done because when I inserted a chopstick into it, it came away a little wet, but I figured it would firm up as it stood, and it absolutely did.
 So now you have another great use for your springform pan.
 Just wait until the pudding cools a little before you un-mold.
 The final consistency is sweet, slightly soft and very satisfying.

-- 1 small can mild green chilis, chopped or ½ cup of chopped poblano peppers
+- 1 can mild green chilis, chopped or 1/2 cup of chopped poblano peppers

 - Mix all ingredients together and pour into a greased springform pan.
 Cover the top with foil.

-- Pour 2 cups of water in to your pressure cooker, and place a trivet on top.
+- Pour 2 cups of water in to your Instant Pot, and place a trivet on top.

-- Cook at HP for 25 minutes, and allow it to release steam naturally.
+Cook at High Pressure for 25 minutes, and allow it to release steam naturally.